 Saving as a Microsoft Word file

-If you need to exchange documents with users of Microsoft Word who are unwilling or unable to receive ODT files, you can save a document as a Microsoft Word file.
+If you need to exchange documents with users of Microsoft Word who are unwilling or unable to receive ODT files, you can open, edit, and save documents in Microsoft Word formats.

+You can also create and edit ODT files and then save them as DOC or DOCX files.
+To do this:

 Important—First save your document in the file format used by LibreOffice Writer (ODT).
 If you do not, any changes you made since the last time you saved will appear only in the Microsoft Word version of the document.